CactuseSecurity/firewall-orchestrator/documentation/auth/dotnet-ldap-support.md

-# dotnet core 3.x does not support ldap
+# dotnet core 3.x does not support ldap standard lib System.DirectoryServices on linux

 ## error